sorush-khajepor/MaxwellConstruction/README.md

 φ_Liquid = φ_Vapor

-This is not implemented in this code.
+This condition has the same basis as Maxwell construction where chemical potential or Gibbs free energy of liquid and vapor are the same at equilibrium.
+Note that the condition of equality of fugacities are not implemented in this code.

 ## Prerequisites
 * CMake